Transaction Operations

 await db.runTransaction(async transaction => {

-// Use pre-fetched data
+// Use pre-obtained data

 await transaction.collection('data').add({